AkashRajpurohit/snowflake-id/README.md

 ```

 ## Notes 📝

-- It is recommended to use a higher `nodeIdBits` or `sequenceBits` value if you expect to generate IDs on multiple machines, as this reduces the chance of ID collisions.

 - The `workerId` parameter can be omitted, in which case the `workerId` would be set to 0.
 However, if you expect to generate IDs on multiple machines, it is recommended to set a specific workerId value to reduce the chance of ID collisions.